sebdehne/dehnes.com/content/post/2020-04-03-password_management_yubikey_pgp_git.md

 which are encrypted using PGP (GnuPG) and version controlled using git.
 This git repository is kept in sync across devices using a remote git hosting service like [GitHUB](https://www.github.com/).

-The nice part about this solution is that the private keys, which are needed to decrypt, and thus to access any password, are kept in a [YuBiKey](https://www.yubico.com/product/yubikey-5-nfc).
-That minimizes the risk of someone else getting access to those keys and you do not have to type your passphrase each time to unlock the secret key, which is unsecure because og keylogging and also quite inconvenient on smartphones.
+The nice part about this solution is that the private/secret keys, which are needed every time to access a password, are kept in a [YuBiKey](https://www.yubico.com/product/yubikey-5-nfc) and therefore not stored and distributed on any of my devices.
+Without this YuBiKey, I cannot decrypt any of the encrypted password files which are distributed across my devices.
+That minimizes the risk of someone else getting access to those keys and it is not needed to type a passphrase each time to unlock the secret key, which is insecure because of the possibility of keylogging.
+It is also inconvenient to type a passphrase on smartphones.

 The [YuBiKey](https://www.yubico.com/product/yubikey-5-nfc) has a USB interface and NFC support - which makes it really convenient to be used together with smartphones.
 The YuBiKey has support for different protocols, and for this